mmul-it/training/Containers-From-Scratch/Containers-Monitor-Networking.md

 In this lab you will:

-1. Pull and run the "mysql" container image with the name "network-test", exposing the 3306 port to the 3306 on the host.
+1. Pull and run the `mysql` container image with the name `network-test`, exposing the 3306 port to the 3306 on the host.
 2. Obtain the PID of the container process on the host.
 3. Use the `nsenter` command (to execute a command in another namespace) on this PID so that you can launch a `tcpdump` (to be installed) on the container's network interface.
 4. From another console, connect to the exposed port and generate some traffic, monitoring what happens on the `tcpdump`.
+5. Stop the `network-test` container.

 ## Solution